wmde/fundraising-banners-until-2022/README.md

 The preview server is at [http://localhost:8084/](http://localhost:8084/)

 It will display a selection of banners to preview.
-The preview will be shown inside the proxied German Wikimedia.

-To load a different banner than the one you selected, change the `devbanner` parameter in the URL to the new banner name.
+Follow the links to preview them in their respective channel (German Wikimedia / mobile German Wikipedia / wikipedia.de).

 ## Using the compiled JavaScript on CentralNotice